grem11n/cost-exporter/README.md

 - [ ] Finish this readme
 - [ ] Add CI for Helm
 - [ ] Add CI for release
-- [ ] Add instructions for release: maybe use Makefile?
 - [ ] Publish artifacts to GHCR
 - [ ] Publish the Helm chart to ArtifactsHub